LucFabresse/CJSolver/README.md

 HOW TO USE
 ==========

-1. Clone/download repository
+`
+$ git clone https://github.com/LucFabresse/CJSolver.git CJSolver.git
+$ cd CJSolver.git
-2. sh newImage.sh 				# this will download the Pharo VM + Pharo image + load the CJSolver code
+$ sh newImage.sh 				# this will download the Pharo VM + Pharo image + load the CJSolver code
-3. ./pharo-ui cjsolver.image
+$ ./pharo-ui cjsolver.image
+`